wesleymiles/striped-down/one-week-logo/index.md

   Meaning, I’m prepared to give you this as a gift and you are welcome at the end of it to pay me, in money or in some other way.

   I think this completely radical idea is important right now.
 Commerce-as-usual is the air we breathe.
 It reinforces the idea that every task should be monetized and counted.
-This tends to minimize relationships.
+This tends to minimize relationships and cease them at moment of transaction.

   This service is an experiment toward pro-relationship business.